feelixs/clyppy-docs/docs/en/invite.md

 ![](https://cdn.jsdelivr.net/npm/@hackmd/emojify.js@2.1.0/dist/images/basic/tada.png)

-After successfully inviting CLYPPY to your server, you're ready to [add your first alert](alert.md) so CLYPPY knows what you'd like to be notified about!
+After successfully inviting CLYPPY, you're ready to [add your first alert](alert.md) so CLYPPY knows what to alert your server about!